timeipert/timeipert/README.md

 ## About Me
 I am currently working on:

-* A Bayesian Phylogenetic Model for a Collection of Medieval Chant Variants to Explore Different Historical Traces of the Different Chants
+* A Bayesian Phylogenetic Model for a Collection of Medieval Chant Variants to Explore Different Historical Traces of Chants.
 * A Paper about Network Modeling of the Transmission of Trope Elements
 * A Paper on determining played scales and their relationship to chords in jazz music (Corpus study derived from the Weimar Jazz Database)
 * MonodiKit, an interface that simplifies using Corpus monodicum data for digital corpus studies.
 Additionally, it serves as a conversion interface, enabling the transformation of the data into standardized formats such as MEI.